cheeseischeese/recommendationsystem/README.md

 -------------------
 ## 7/25/2019
 Agreed Tasks:
-1.Test result(MF & CB & Popularity).
+1. Test result(MF & CB & Popularity).
 Using Recall, Precision,MAP
-2. Cold-start problem.
+2. Identify or hypothesize which patterns you are looking for in the data.
-3. Identify or hypothesize which patterns you are looking for in the data.
+3. Cold-start problem.

 Completed Tasks:
 1. Implementation of matrix factorization.